Six tax-smart strategies for your retirement

 Some individuals can't contribute directly to Roth IRAs if their income exceeds certain limits set by the tax code, but they may be able to convert a Traditional IRA to a Roth IRA.

-You can choose to take a distribution to fund a 529 education savings plan for grandchildren or other family members.
-While your distribution will generally be subject to federal income tax, once you invest the funds in a 529 plan they can potentially grow tax-free.
-Any withdrawal used for qualified higher education expenses (as defined by the IRS) will generally be tax-free.5
+You can choose to take a retirement distribution to fund a 529 education savings plan for grandchildren or other family members.
+While your distribution will generally be subject to federal income tax, once you invest the funds in a 529 plan, they can potentially grow tax-free.
+Any withdrawal used for qualified higher education expenses, as defined by the IRS, will generally not be subject to income tax.6

-Subject to certain conditions, SECURE 2.0 permits tax-free rollovers of certain assets held in 529 qualified tuition plans to a Roth IRA maintained for the benefit of a beneficiary of such 529 plan beginning in 2024.
+You may also consider doing a federal income tax-free rollover of certain assets from a 529 plan to a Roth IRA maintained for the benefit of the beneficiary of such 529 plan, subject to certain conditions.
 Such rollovers are subject to annual Roth IRA contribution limits and an overarching $35,000 lifetime limit.
-Further, the 529 plan must be established and maintained for at least fifteen (15) years and require the IRA owner have compensation equal or above the amount of the rollover.
+Further, the 529 plan must be established and maintained for at least 15 years and the IRA owner must have compensation equal to or above the amount of the rollover.

 If you’ve contributed the maximum allowable to your 401(k)s, IRAs and/or other tax-qualified retirement accounts, consider putting additional savings into variable annuities.
-Assets in a variable annuity maintain tax-deferred growth potential until they are withdrawn by the contract owner.
+A variable annuity benefits from tax-deferred growth potential until the contract owner takes the withdrawal.
 When you retire, depending on your annuity contract, you may be able to elect to receive regular income payments for a specified period or spread over your lifetime.
 Many annuities also offer a variety of living and death benefit options, usually for additional fees.

 If you have complex tax planning needs, consider speaking with a tax advisor, who can help you optimize your tax strategy.